kazido/bc-notes/fall24/Software Engineering/Dunleavy.md

 - Section to manage inventory
 	- Table of all inventory
 	- Ability to add and remove inventory
+- Tags on each piece of equipment with codes that could be scanned

 | Bag # | Camera # | Serial No. | Bag Type | Camera Type | Battery | Manufacture Date |
 | ----- | -------- | ---------- | -------- | ----------- | ------- | ---------------- |